-The American Academy of Pediatrics has now jumped in with its tips for parents.
-Masks for kids under 12 are still an important way to keep them healthy, it says.
+Masks for kids under 12 are still an important way to keep them healthy, according to the American Academy of Pediatrics.
 Plus, young kids can still pass the virus along to someone else.

 Yvonne A. Maldonado, MD, FAAP, the chair of the AAP Committee on Infectious Diseases, says families in the same household do not need to wear masks when they are together for inside activities.